-Oops!
-So next time I pounded them up in my mortar and pestle and then the spicy flavors mixed with the sour and the sweet coconut milk, and it was paradise on a spoon.
+Next time I pounded up the Thai chilies in my mortar and pestle and then the spicy flavors mixed with the sour and the sweet coconut milk, and my tom kha gai was paradise on a spoon.

 Tom Kha Gai Recipe | Thai Coconut Chicken Soup | ต้มข่าไก่

 - Total Time: 50 minutes

 LOVE all the heart-warming flavors in Tom Kha Gai: coconut milk, chicken, kaffir lime, lemongrass, galangal, Thai chili peppers and lime juice!
 Coziness with a kick in a bowl!
 The perfect way to warm up any day!